hammy275/rgb-light-control/README.md

 - `rgb_light_control.py`: Main script to control lights on a pattern.
 Expects a list of IP addresses to be provided in a file named `lights.txt`, separated by newlines.
 - `old_rgb_light_control.py`: An old version of `rgb_light_control.py`.
 A much, much messier control script that only supports one light.
 The light's IP address should go into a file named `old_config.txt`.
+- `web_server.py`: A web server that implements an API to handle RGB light control from within your network.
+Does NOT have authentication!
+You can optionally create a file named `web_server_config.txt`, which can contain any of the lines specified below.
+Any lines that don't follow any format below are ignored.
+    - `discovery_ip=IP_HERE`: `IP_HERE` should be replaced with the IP address to discover lights on (usually your gateway, but ending in `.255` instead of `.1`).
+If not specified, defaults to `255.255.255.255`.